What Is a Prepaid Funeral Plan?

 Create your plan now so loved ones don't need to do it later

-You’re alive and well, things are going good, and life is going your way.
+You’re alive and well, things are going well, and life is going your way.
 Believe it or not, it might be the perfect time to plan your funeral.

 It's not exactly the most pleasant topic, but the last thing you want to do is stick your loved ones with a funeral bill when you die.
 Average funeral costs are in the thousands of dollars.
 Generally, this is not something you want your grieving family to worry about.

 If you've thought about planning ahead for such an event, you may have thought that perhaps you should prepay funeral costs so that when the event comes, you're covered.
 While you're taking care of the arrangements, there are a few other items you should consider as well.

 A prepaid burial plan isn’t as much a product as it is a preparation strategy.
 It’s simply taking steps to layout everything connected to your funeral, and prepaying the funeral home.
 Depending on the wishes of you and your family, costs could include a casket or cremation, the service, the headstone, obituary information, and sometimes even medical care in your final days.

 People may have different opinions on prepaid funeral plans but generally can agree on one action—plan well in advance.

 When you pass away, your family will have a lot of decisions to make on top of coping with the loss.
 The decisions are often complicated financial decisions that the family doesn’t have experience making.
 Most people do not plan many funerals or know anything about estates and probate.

 Preplanning your funeral allows your family to put your plan into action with the confidence of knowing that they’re acting on your wishes.
 They are then free to say goodbye in their own way.

 Types of Prepaid Funeral Plans